minio/docs/docs/aws-sdk-for-dotnet-with-minio.md

         var config = new AmazonS3Config
         {
             RegionEndpoint = RegionEndpoint.USEast1, // MUST set this before setting ServiceURL and it should match the `MINIO_REGION` enviroment variable.
-            ServiceURL = "http://localhost:9000", // replace http://localhost:9000 with URL of your minio server
+            ServiceURL = "http://localhost:9000", // replace http://localhost:9000 with URL of your MinIO server
-            ForcePathStyle = true // MUST be true to work correctly with Minio server };
+            ForcePathStyle = true // MUST be true to work correctly with MinIO server };
         var amazonS3Client = new AmazonS3Client(accessKey, secretKey, config);